Werner Pittschau

-Werner Pittschau (24 March 1902 – 28 October 1928) was a German theater and film actor of the silent film era.
-During the 1920s he was a leading man in 30 films with famous film partners (Asta Nielsen, Anny Ondra, Tamara Karsavina, Carmen Cartellieri, Dina Gralla, Mady Christians, Carla Bartheel etc.), but his career was cut short by his death in an automobile accident, aged 26.
+Werner Pittschau (24 March 1902 – 28 October 1928) was a German theatre and film actor of the silent film era.
+During the 1920s, he was a leading man in 30 films with famous film partners (Asta Nielsen, Anny Ondra, Tamara Karsavina, Renate Brausewetter, Carmen Cartellieri, Dina Gralla, Mady Christians, Carla Bartheel etc.), but his career was cut short by his death in an automobile accident, at the age of 26.